gianni-1/RadioTherapy/README.md

 ## Pretrained Model & Inference

-In addition to the application builds, the release also includes:
+In addition to the application builds, the release [Releases page](https://github.com/gianni-1/RadioTherapy/releases/) also includes:

 - A **pretrained model (trained for 300 epochs)** that can be loaded directly in the GUI under the *Inference* tab to start inference immediately. (.ckpt)
 - A **NIfTI file** provided as an example output of inference.
 This file can be selected in the GUI’s *Inference* visualization panel to directly view the resulting visualization. (.nii.gz)